kontent-ai/migrations-boilerplate/README.md

-# Kontent CLI migrations examples
+# Kontent.ai CLI migrations examples

-The Kontent CLI boilerplate aims to help with your first migration code.
+The Kontent.ai CLI boilerplate aims to help with your first migration code.
 We've provided sample migration scripts in the `Migrations` folder.
 These scripts are written in Javascript and Typescript to show you the basic operations.

 If you are missing your use case, you might find answers in the [Management API reference](https://kontent.ai/learn/reference/management-api-v2).

-The Kontent CLI tool supports only Javascript files, so if you write your migrations in Typescript or any other language you have to transpile your code before running.
+The Kontent.ai CLI tool supports only Javascript files, so if you write your migrations in Typescript or any other language you have to transpile your code before running.

 ## Installation